If you’re new to the world of biking, you may hear and read a ton of advice about the best bike accessories you need to get.

 It is difficult to ascertain the quality of a lock only by looking at it.
 Buy a Sold Secure-rated lock as it comes with independent ratings such as gold, silver, and bronze.
 This will give you greater peace of mind about its quality and your bike’s safety.

 Also, most bike insurance companies require the use of a Sold Secure-rated lock.
-Only then can you claim insurance cover against your policy in the event of a theft or accident.
+Only then can you claim insurance coverage against your policy in the event of a theft or accident.

 Once you buy a new bike lock, simply secure the wheels of your bike when you park it outdoors.
 This should be enough to keep your bike safe from thieves and troublemakers.